dominiquedevriese/ogp-notes/modular_effects.md

 * The server should continuously listen on network sockets for incoming requests.
 * When a packet comes in, the server should produce a corresponding response.
 * Outgoing responses should be formatted according to the protocol implemented.
-* Outgoing responses should contain the information that corresponds to the incoming request according to their configuration.
+* Outgoing responses should contain the information that corresponds to the incoming request according to the server configuration.
 * Outgoing responses should not contain confidential information unless the request has been successfully authenticated and authorized.
 * ...